 Strongsville operates one of the busiest regional emergency dispatch centers in Cuyahoga County; located within Fire Station No. 4.
-The Southwest Emergency Dispatch Center (SWEDC) now employs 27 employees that serve the needs of Strongsville, Berea, North Royalton, and Olmsted Falls.
-In 2016, three new dispatchers were hired to fill the high demand of calls and to respond to the significant staffing issues that the center.
+The Southwest Emergency Dispatch Center (SWEDC) now employs 36 employees that serve the needs of Strongsville, Berea, North Royalton, Brook Park, Olmsted Falls and Olmsted Township.
+In 2016, three new dispatchers were hired to meet the high demand of incoming calls and to respond to the significant staffing issues that the center.
 This facility answers 9-1-1 and general administrative calls for community Fire, EMS, and Police agencies, along with performing daily clerical duties.
 Employees also provide Emergency Medical Dispatching (EMD) services, which provides detailed pre-arrival medical instructions to the emergency caller on the other line.
 This location serves as a backup site for the Parma Regional Dispatch Center.